 Pro-Palestinian rally outside Israeli-Jewish restaurant Goldie a "blatant act of antisemitism," Shapiro says

-PHILADELPHIA (CBS) -- Hundreds of protestors made their way through the streets of Philadelphia Sunday night as they demanded a permanent cease-fire in Gaza.
+PHILADELPHIA (CBS) -- Hundreds of pro-Palestinian protestors made their way through the streets of Philadelphia Sunday night as they demanded a permanent cease-fire in Gaza.
+What they did outside of a Jewish restaurant drew harsh criticism from local and federal leaders.

+The White House on Monday joined Pennsylvania Gov. Josh Shapiro in calling what happened in Center City "antisemitic" and "completely unjustifiable."
+Shapiro on Sunday night called it a "blatant act of antisemitism."

 The pro-Palestinian protestors gathered in Rittenhouse Square and marched through the area and University City, including the University of Pennsylvania campus.